- Focus and Scope

 References Management

-Every article submitted to IJIMEAM Journal shall use reference management software e.g. EndNote, Zotero, or Mendeley.
+Every article submitted to IJIMEAM is required to use reference management software such as EndNote, Zotero, or Mendeley to ensure proper citation formatting and consistency throughout the manuscript.

 More about Mendeley, please visit: https://www.mendeley.com/